-The mechanical exfoliation method was first described in 2008 in order to answer the needs for a scalable production method to produce graphene.
-Mechanical exfoliation is a top-down method that requires mechanical energy in order to exfoliate graphite.
+The mechanical exfoliation method was first described in 2008.
+It was in response to the need for a scalable production method for graphene.
+Mechanical exfoliation is a top-down approach that requires mechanical energy in order to exfoliate graphite.

 Most commonly, techniques like sonication or high-shear-mixing are utilized.
 However, the efficiency of mechanical exfoliation is difficult to control.
-Consequently, this method usually leads to a large distribution of graphene flakes in size and thickness.
+Consequently, this method usually leads to graphene flakes of widely varied size and thickness.

 Graphene is a hydrophobic material, which is why additives or surfactants are required in order to obtain stable dispersions in polar solvents.
-Furthermore, many of the used surfactants or organic solvents can be toxic or harmful.
+Furthermore, many of the surfactants or organic solvents used can be toxic or otherwise harmful.

-Even though this production method is simple enough, the quality and purity of the exfoliated graphene might not be sufficient for specific applications.
+Although this production method is simple enough, the quality and purity of the exfoliated graphene may not be sufficient for specific applications.